aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/image-and-photo-filters/magic-wand-filter/_index.md

 7. To achieve smoother edges for the resulting mask, you can apply the `Feathering` method, specifying the desired `setSize` parameter in pixels.
 8. Finally, apply the mask to the image and save the final image in a format supported by the Aspose.Imaging library.

-This process allows you to precisely select and mask specific color areas within your images or photos using the Magic Wand Tool in the Aspose.Imaging library.
+This process allows you to precisely select and mask specific color areas within your images or photos using the Magic Wand tool in the Aspose.Imaging library.
 </p>

 {{< gist "aspose-com-gists" "af8fa5e0ddd6a6b3c728ef316f1fc318" "magic-wand.java" >}}